 There are some sites that our team gets into and we all scratch our heads wondering, what is the catch.
 Lotteryticketpool.com was one of these.
 It’s a very noisy site that offers access to join lottery pools for free.
 We wondered why do they do it.
 What gives?
 We put a bunch of the team on this one to get to the bottom line.

 This is a site where players can join lottery pools/syndicates.
 Players sign up either through the site Lotteryticketpool.com or through Facebook.
-Pools (syndicates) that win more than $500, the money is shared to all players.
+Pools (syndicates) that win more than $500, the money is shared with all players.
 Anything under that goes to Lotteryticketpool.com.
 It doesn’t cost anything to play.
-The more a player plays, the more points that are collected which provides more changes to play.
+The more a player plays, the more points that are collected which provide more chances to play.
 That sounds rather confusing – right?

 So What’s the Catch at Lotteryticketpool.com

-Our team were all scratching their heads on what was the catch.
-This looks like a game where players want to be listed in the top players list at the same time they do offer winnings on lottery tickets through a quasi syndicate system.
-I say quasi as there doesn’t appear to be any limit to how many people can be part of any pool though they do indicate the amount of people currently playing each.
+Our team was all scratching their heads on what was the catch.
+This looks like a game where players want to be listed in the top players’ list at the same time they do offer winnings on lottery tickets through a quasi syndicate system.
+I say quasi as there doesn’t appear to be any limit to how many people can be part of any pool though they do indicate the number of people currently playing each.